 What to do Prior to First Visit

-- Complete patient registration on Patient Portal or print and complete patient registration information form available on website
+- Complete required paperwork on our Patient Portal or print and complete patient registration information form available on website

 - Complete your physician’s medical forms located on website

 - Review and sign Privacy Practice Policies form located on website